 State Board to Randomly Select Precincts for Post-Election Accuracy Checks

-The State Board of Elections on Wednesday, November 9, will randomly select precincts, early voting sites, and absentee-by-mail ballots to be counted by hand as part of a statutorily required post-election audit for the November 7 municipal elections.
+State Board of Elections staff on Wednesday, November 8, will randomly select precincts, early voting sites, and absentee-by-mail ballots to be counted by hand as part of a statutorily required post-election audit for the November 7 municipal elections.

-The random selection of voting groups to be counted by hand in each county will take place at 1 p.m.
-Wednesday, November 9.
-The public is invited to attend the random selection in the Board Room, State Board of Elections office, Third Floor, Dobbs Building, 430 N. Salisbury St., Raleigh.
+The random selection of two voting groups to be counted by hand in each county will take place at 1 p.m.
+November 8.
+Any member of the public may access the meeting online or by phone using the information below:

-After the random selection, the county boards of elections with November elections will count a contest on all ballots by hand from the chosen precincts, one-stop early voting sites, or absentee-by-mail ballots and compare them with the results of the machine counts.
+After the random selection, the county boards of elections with November elections will count a contest on all ballots by hand from the chosen precincts, one-stop early voting sites, or absentee-by-mail ballots and compare the totals with the results of the machine counts.
 Required by state law, the sample audit count helps ensure the reliability of election results tabulated by machine.
 See Principles and rules for counting official ballots.
-N.C.G.S. § 163-182.1.
+N.C.G.S. § 163-182.1(b)(1).

 Wednesday’s event will entail multiple steps: